eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: gitSync.committerEmail***

-The committer email which appears in the commit message  on system commits
+The committer email that appears in the commit message on system commits

 | Category | Value |
 |--- | ---: |